civican/legisinfo/44-1/bills/C-45/bill_text.md

   **(4)** Paragraph 5(1)(g) of the English version of the Act is replaced by the following:

-    delegating to the First Nations Financial Management Board any of the council's other powers that are required to give effect to a co-management arrangement entered into under section 52 or to give effect to third-party management **under section 53**.
+    delegating to the First Nations Financial Management Board any of the council's other powers that are required to give effect to a co-management arrangement entered into under section 52 or to give effect to third-party management under section 53.

   **(5)** Section 5 of the Act is amended by adding the following after subsection (4):